-In his capacity as an employment lawyer, Jason has litigated every aspect of employment-related claims at every employee level, from front-line worker to company executive.
-Jason has tried multiple high-profile, complicated employment claims before juries in state and federal court.
-Jason has had significant success winning cases at the summary judgment stage, and he readily takes cases to trial when a palatable settlement isn’t on the table.
+A trial lawyer, Jason S. Mills defends employers in multiple jury trials addressing wrongful termination, discrimination, and disability claims.
+Jason litigates every aspect of employment-related claims at every employee level, from front-line worker to company executive.
+He has tried multiple high-profile, complicated employment claims before juries in state and federal court.
+Jason has had significant victories at the summary judgment stage, and he readily takes cases to trial when a palatable settlement isn’t on the table.

-Jason also defends against wage and hour putative class actions.
-He has prevailed on summary judgment on novel wage and hour claims, defeated class certification in various matters (including a notable victory in a security line case), and prevailed in the bench trial of a Private Attorneys General Act (PAGA) representative action by convincing the court that no PAGA penalties should be awarded.
+Jason also defends employers against wage and hour putative class actions.
+He has prevailed at summary judgment on novel wage and hour claims and defeated class certification in various matters, including a notable victory in a security line case.
+Jason prevailed in the bench trial of a Private Attorneys General Act (PAGA) representative action, convincing the court that no PAGA penalties should be awarded.

-While Jason devotes virtually all of his time to trial court litigation, he also has argued before the US Court of Appeals for the Ninth Circuit as well as the California Court of Appeal.
+In addition to his robust practice of trial court litigation, Jason has also argued before the US Court of Appeals for the Ninth Circuit and the California Courts of Appeal.

 Employer Co-Chair, Occupational Safety and Health Law Committee, Labor and Employment Law Section, American Bar Association